Tour bus rollover kills 5 on interstate highway in western New York

 The New York State Thruway Authority said a lengthy stretch of the roadway had been shut down in both directions and drivers were being urged to avoid the area.
 The westbound lanes were reopened later in the day.

+People who saw the aftermath of the wreck said glass and people's belongings were scattered on the highway.

-“There was glass all over the road and people’s stuff all over the road,” Powell Stephens of Medina told The Buffalo News after he drove by the crash.
-“Windows were all shattered.”
+“It was certainly heartbreaking to see,” Powell Stephens, of Medina, told WHAM-TV after he drove by the crash.
+“There was a lot of people embracing each other.
+It looked like people were breaking down.”

-New York Gov. Kathy Hochul said on the social platform X that she was briefed on the "tragic tour bus accident” and that her office was working with police and local officials.
+New York Gov. Kathy Hochul called the accident a tragedy in a post on the social platform X. She said she was briefed on the crash and that her office was working with police and local officials.

+“Our hearts are with their loved ones during this difficult time,” the governor said of the victims.

 An earlier version of this report had an incorrect spelling of Trooper James O’Callaghan's last name.